 Love!
 Blended shore-side love, fireside serene love, buttercup and cheeseball love, bicycle love, banana love… but not centre-of-the-universe love, or the window-smashing, spine-cracking thunder-love of first romance, or serene soft-edged love for the rightness of the big event.
 This month, fig pink, is for flowering human love, foxtrot romance, sweet togetherness, all those good things.

 Warning!
 Hipster Alert!
 You might hear some of these at SXSW or in a Brixton pop-up.
 But please don’t let that put you off.
 Just because Belle and Sebastian are the least black band in the known universe and just because the songwriter (Stuart Murdoch) wrote and directed the worst film ever made anywhere by anyone, there is a place in the ocean of art for twinkly twiddly pop.
 Pink is a colour too you know!
-I do believe that expanding your musical taste-matrix is as life-widening as taking on a new role, but, alright, if this month makes you feel queasy I won’t hold it against you; July will be an ecstasy of universal musical joy, I guarantee it.
+I do believe that expanding your musical taste-matrix is as life-widening as taking on a new role, but, alright, if this month makes you feel queasy I won’t hold it against you; July will be an ecstasy of universal musical joy.

 - Love You Syd Barrett